martinhath/HonDroid/README.md

+#HonDroid
-#HonDroid - A Heroes of Newerth Android app
+A Heroes of Newerth Android app.